What is a lightning rod?

-It is a capture system that is intended to intercept the atmospheric electric discharge to land.
-Any capture system (lightining rod) should meet the standards or laws that are apply to it, both national and international. (mainly standards UNE 21.186, NFC 17.102, Technical Building Code SUA8, Series IEC/EN 62.305 and IEC/EN 62.561).
+It is an interception system that has the aim of intercepting atmospheric electric discharges and conducting them safely to earth.
+Any interception system (lightning rod) should meet the national and international standards or laws that are applied to it (mainly standards UNE 21.186, NFC 17.102, Technical Building Code SU8, Series IEC/EN 62.305 and IEC/EN 62.561).

-The lightning rod, in order to fulfil its function, must always be installed above the highest part of the building or structure to be protected, thereby will capture the lightning’s electrical discharge and will allow a safe path to the earthing.
+The lightning rod, in order to fulfill its function, must always be installed above the highest part of the building or structure to be protected so that it captures the electrical discharge from lightning and allows a safe path to earth.

 What elements make up a lightning protection system?

-The components for a lightning protection system are:
+The components of a lightning protection system are:

-- Trapping system (ESE Ligthning air terminals or Franklin tips and meshes).
+- Interception system (ESE air terminals or Franklin rods and meshes).

 - Two or more down-conductors

 - Other measures minimizing the destructive effects of lightning (equipotential bonding, screening etc.)